kachick/dotfiles/README.md

 1. Install [WSL2](windows/WSL/README.md) with default Ubuntu.
 Activate home-manager as `kachick@wsl-ubuntu`
 1. Install [NixOS-WSL](https://github.com/nix-community/NixOS-WSL).
 Activate home-manager with `$(whoami)@wsl-nixos`
-1. Adjust Windows experience as written in [extracted steps](windows/README.md) and as written in [CI](.github/workflows/windows.yml) for further detail.
+1. Adjust Windows experience as written in [extracted steps](windows/README.md) and as written in [CI](.github/workflows/windows.yml) for further details.

 ## Multi-booting on Windows and Linux